-The details: The 2019 project runs from June 23 to July 19.
+The details: The 2020 project runs from June 28 to July 24.
 It’s a mixed crew of college students and paying adults.
 Participation cost varies for the four-week project, depending on the type of dorm room the volunteer chooses.
-The range is about $500 to $1,200, also depending on length of stay and registration fees.
+The range is about $500 to $1,200, also depending on the length of stay and registration fees.
 Food is not included but there’s a store at the lodging site.
 There’s a minimum two-week participation.

 Contact: Dr. Aren Maeir from the Institute of Archaeology at Bar-Ilan University heads the dig.
-Dr. Maeir is reachable via email at email@example.com.
-A link to the excavation site is here and its blog is here.
+Maeir is reachable via email at email@example.com.
+Check out the excavation site and apply if you’re keen to participate.

 2. A Mayan city in Belize

 The Maya Research Project is an affiliate of the University of Texas at Tyler.
 It’s legit, certified by the Register of Professional Archaeologists.
 The project’s overarching goal is to understand more about the societies of the Americas, and to educate interested people about the ethics and procedures of archaeology.
 The Blue Creek site is about 20 miles east of the Guatemalan border.